inaka/rest_guidelines/README.md

 > Getting posts for an specific user

 - **GET** `/posts?user_id=:id`
-  The endpoint retrieves a list of posts whos owner is the user with the id in the url
+  The endpoint retrieves a list of posts whose owner is the user with the id in the url

 > Rating a post